 - Spelling, grammar, and referencing assistance: When an AI tool is used solely for spelling and grammar checking or for assisting in referencing, it generally does not need to be referenced in a report.
-This is conditional on the tool not making any substantial changes or suggesting any alterations to the meaning, wording, or ideas in the report-see Writer's own work in Chapter 6. - Substantial contributions or changes: If an AI tool contributes significantly or makes substantial changes, such as quoting, paraphrasing, or summarizing material, it must be referenced with an in-text citation-see the following section Citing use of AI in the text. - Editorial changes and idea formulation: When an AI tool suggests editorial changes or help in formulating ideas and concepts, or in identifying relevant resources, an acknowledgment statement must be included in the report-see the section Acknowledging use of Generative AI.
+This is conditional on the tool not making any substantial changes or suggesting any alterations to the meaning, wording, or ideas in the report-see Writer's own work in Chapter 6.

+- Substantial contributions or changes: If an Al tool contributes significantly or makes substantial changes, such as quoting, paraphrasing, or summarizing material, it must be referenced with an in-text citation see Citing use of Al in the text.

+- Editorial changes and idea formulation:

+When an AI tool suggests editorial changes

+or help in formulating ideas and concepts,

+or in identifying relevant resources, an

+acknowledgment statement must be included

+in the report-see Acknowledging use of

+Generative AI.